melles1991/usecuewebsite/_posts/2019-12-19-no-code-platforms.md

 ## No-code platforms for developers

-Because most designers rather have a developer build their website than doing it themselves on a no-code platform, no-code platforms are more of a tool for (inexperienced) developers.
+Most designers rather have a developer build their website than doing it themselves on a no-code platform.
+Therefore, no-code platforms are more of a tool for (inexperienced) developers.
 I think Webflow could be just that.
-However, I think it might be smarter for developers to learn HTML and CSS then to learn how to work with Webflow.
-In the end code will always beat no-code.
+However, I think it might be smarter for developers to learn HTML and CSS then to learn how to work with Webflow, because in the end code will always beat no-code.
 To illustrate this, I have built a website in the browser during my talk at [JekyllConf2019](https://jekyllconf.com/).
 It included version control (git), a bootswatch theme, a form builder and a CMS.
 I did the whole thing live in under 20 minutes.
 Can those development times be beaten with browser-based no-code tools (like Webflow)?
 I think not.

 ## Conclusion